140th Separate Special Purpose Regiment

-140th Separate Special Operations Regiment is a NATO certified regiment of the Ukrainian SOF.
+140th Separate Special Operations Regiment is a NATO-certified regiment of the Ukrainian SOF.
 It is one of the most covert and secretive units within the Ukrainian SOF.
-It was established in 2007 and operates as an all officer regiment participating in covert operations.
-In 2009, it became a part of NATO Response Force.
+It was established in 2007 and operates as an all-officer regiment participating in covert operations.
+In 2009, it became a part of the NATO Response Force.

 History

 Establishment

 The 140th Regiment was established in 2007 on the basis of the 8th Special Purpose Regiment in Khmelnytskyi, consisting of 70 personnel in the beginning with the following tasks: